quist00/carpentries.org/_posts/2023/07/2023-07-31-checkout_changes.md

 ### How will the Checkout steps be tracked?
 **For the "Get Involved" step trainees must login to AMY to report which participation option they have completed.** Teaching Demonstrations and Welcome Sessions will be tracked automatically based on data shared by session hosts.
 This includes events where attendance is taken (e.g. a regional call) -- it is still necessary to login and report that event as your choice for the Get Involved step.

+## Why make changes to the Instructor Checkout process?
+[In 2022, Kelly Barnes led a project team to evaluate the existing checkout process](https://carpentries.org/blog/2022/09/checkout-project/).
+This included extensive conversations and focus groups across our communities.

+The project team reviewed feedback and shared a set of recommended changes for discussion with the Trainer community.
+After Trainer community review, these recommendations were [submitted to Trainers Leadership for approval](https://github.com/carpentries/trainers/issues/226).

+Preparations take time, and not all recommendations could be implemented with this update!
+However, all recommended changes to trainee requirements are complete with this update.
+In the future, we hope that additional changes to our infrastructure will allow us to address recommendations regarding scheduling and trainee support.

 ## FAQ
 ### I am currently in the process of completing checkout.
 What are my options?